ZettaScaleLabs/stabby/README.md

 - `target`: enables the canary on the compiler target triple which was used to build the objects.
 - `num_jobs` (paranoid): enables the canary on the number of jobs used to build the objects.
 This can affect optimizations, and thus might affect ABI (unproven).
 - `debug` (paranoid): enables the canary on whether the objects were built with debug symbols.
 The effects on ABI are unproven, but not excluded.
 - `host` (paranoid): enables the canary on the compiler host triple which was set by the compiler.
-The effects n ABI are unproven, but not excluded.
+The effects on ABI are unproven, but not excluded.
 - `none`: mostly here to let you fully disable canaries, at your own risks.

 ### The `stabby::libloading::StabbyLibrary` trait